-- {1} Pavement and parking lane widths measured from face-of-curb. - (a) In addition to the street width design options described above, a single-family subdivision with attached or detached housing product is permitted to have streets that provide a minimum 24-foot-wide flowline when all of the following are provided: - (1) Fire lanes (including signage, curb painting, and stenciling) must be complete before the issuance of any certificates of occupancy. - (2) The subdivision must be gated. - (3) The streets must be privately owned and maintained.
+- 1 Pavement and parking lane widths measured from face-of-curb. - a.
+In addition to the street width design options described above, a single-family subdivision with attached or detached housing product is permitted to have streets that provide a minimum 24-foot-wide flowline when all of the following are provided: - i.
+Fire lanes (including signage, curb painting, and stenciling) are complete before the issuance of any certificates of occupancy. - ii.
+The subdivision is gated. - iii.
+The streets are privately owned and maintained. - iv.
+The project does not contain cul-de-sacs, dead-ends or "stub" streets.